Double Hung Windows

 The National Fenestration Rating Council (NFRC) is a non-profit organization created by the Department of Energy and the window and door industry.
 The NFRC provides energy performance ratings on windows and doors.
 The NFRC label on a window or door informs consumers about a product’s U-factor, which takes into account a product’s ability to block warming caused by sunlight, light transmittance and air leakage through cracks in the product’s assembly.

-This depends on various factors, such as how many windows you currently have, the windows' age and condition, wall and attic insulation, as well as how you use other items in your home that use energy.
-Thompson Creek windows exceed ENERGY STAR® standards and can help lower heating and cooling bills.
+This depends on various factors, such as how many double hung windows you currently have, the windows’ age and condition, wall and attic insulation, as well as how you use other items in your home that use energy.
+Thompson Creek double hung windows exceed ENERGY STAR® standards and can help lower heating and cooling bills.

-Almost without exception, new windows, siding, doors and gutters will add significant value to your property.
-First, when it's time to sell your home, the new buyer will negotiate your asking price downward when they factor in the cost of windows, siding or gutters that will need to be repaired or replaced.
-Second, studies show that the two most important items on a new homebuyer's list are energy efficiency and less exterior maintenance.
-According to the 2014 Cost vs. Value Report [PDF], a homeowner can recoup 93% of the cost of a typical window replacement project.
+Almost without exception, new double hung windows will add significant value to your property.
+First, when it’s time to sell your home, the new buyer will negotiate your asking price downward when they factor in the cost of windows that will need to be repaired or replaced.
+Second, studies show that the two most important items on a new homebuyer’s list are energy efficiency and less exterior maintenance.
+According to Remodeling Magazine’s Cost vs. Value Report, a homeowner can recoup a significant portion of the cost of a typical window replacement project.